-While any child can suffer from low self-esteem, students with learning disabilities are particularly at risk, especially if they are struggling with an undiagnosed condition.
-If the problem is related to a learning difference such as dyslexia, a child is not less intelligent than other children, he or she simply learns in a different way.
-Yet most school-based learning programs are developed with a neuro-typical child in mind.
+While any child can suffer from low self-esteem, students with learning disabilities are particularly at risk, especially if their condition is undiagnosed.
+This is because most school-based learning programs are developed with a neuro-typical child in mind.

-This mismatch between learning style and task can cause students to doubt themselves and believe poor performance means they are not “smart”, that they are thick or stupid, or are somehow less skilled than their classmates.
-The stress and frustration a child experiences at school is often accompanied by feelings of shame associated with underperforming.
-There is also the social stigma of being “different” to deal with.
+The mismatch between learning style and task can cause students to doubt themselves and believe poor performance means they are not “smart” and are somehow less skilled than their classmates.
+The stress and frustration a child experiences at school is often accompanied by feelings of shame, which are associated with underperforming.
+There is also the social stigma of being “different."